WilmerLab/wilmerlab.github.io/_pages/people.md

     **Michelene is designing gas sensors for the detection of lung cancer biomarkers.**
     She is currently working towards a degree in Biology from Carlow University in Pittsburgh, PA."
 alumni:
+  - image_path: /assets/img/people/SangsukProfilePic.png
+    alt: "Sangsuk Lee"
+    title: "Sangsuk Lee"
+    excerpt: "*Research Intern*<br>
+    **Sangsuk is simulating thermal conductivity of breathing MOFs as a research intern in the Wilmer lab.** He received his B.S. degree and M.S. degree in Civil and Environmental Engineering from Korea University and Carnegie Mellon University, respectively.
+He ran experiments and data-driven models to investigate membrane permeability and selectivity with domestic and industrial wastewater.
+He will start a Ph.D. in Environmental Engineering at the University of Colorado-Boulder in Fall 2019, where he will be devoting to the development of advanced materials for water treatment."
   - image_path: /assets/img/people/KrishnaProfilePic.jpg
     alt: "Keerthi Krishna Gnanavel"
     title: "Keerthi Krishna Gnanavel"